vycoder/portfolio/src/blogs/2018/weird-javascript.md

   }
 }
 ```
-> word of caution, don't use `for`..`in` when iterating array values, because you could also iterate through the array properties as well not just the elements.
+> word of caution, don't use `for`..`in` when iterating array values, because you could also iterate through the properties of the Array object itself as well, not just the elements.
 ```
 x
 y
 ```
-The example below is a contrived version of the inner workings of the underscores `extend` function. `createArray()` and `lib` is actually not necessary but important to demonstrate how javascript libraries exploit functional programming to implement interesting stuff like this. `createAssigner` takes some sort of utility function, in this case a function that determines all existing props in an object, then returns another function that takes an `obj` parameter where the `getKeysFunc` will be used against. `lib` is now like an object where all utility functions like `extend` exists by composing and chaining utility functions like `createAssigner`.
-Also notice that the resulting return function of `createAssigner` only takes one parameter but when we used `lib.extend` we passed 3 arguments.
-If this were any other languages this wouldn't be possible but since javascript doesn't care about parameter length, all it cares about is the function name, it's possible to not define all parameters if we can also access them via `arguments`.
+The example below is a contrived version of the inner workings of the lodash's `extend` function. `createArray()` and `lib` is actually not necessary but important to demonstrate how javascript libraries exploit functional programming to implement interesting stuff like this. `createAssigner` takes some sort of utility function, in this case a function that determines all existing props in an object, then returns another function that takes an `obj` parameter where the `getKeysFunc` will be used against. `lib` is now an object where all utility functions like `extend` exists by composing and chaining utility functions like `createAssigner`.
+Also notice that the resulting return function of `createAssigner` only takes one parameter but when we use `lib.extend` we passed 3 arguments.
+If this were any other language this wouldn't be possible but since Javascript doesn't care about parameter length, and all it cares about is the function name, it's possible to not define all parameters.
+After all, we can still access them via `arguments`.
 ```javascript
 function createAssigner(getKeysFunc)
   return function(obj) {